Reviews written by registered user

 I like here how it conveys the meaninglesssness, the limits of a world that goes on forever but offers so little to do.
 Drag your feet under the sun from here to there, pick up firewood, stir a thankless meal, herd bony cattle for the town rancher; a leather bed is their dream, denied until the end.

-I'll have you imagine the film like sheets with patterns of life stitched on them that someone hung out in the sun and forgot, the sun has bleached the patterns, the wind and dust have battered them to a lean rough texture, the film is this aimless rippling.
+I'll have you imagine the film like sheets with patterns of life stitched on them that someone hung out in the sun and forgot, the sun has bleached the patterns, the wind and dust have battered them to a lean rough texture, the film is their aimless flapping in the wind.

 So overall there's a godforsaken purity here that feels stumbled on to.
 This poses a dilemma.
-I can't watch something like this as aesthetic token, it wholly defeats the purpose.
+I can't watch something like this as aesthetic token when it involves the suffering of people, it wholly defeats the purpose.
 The question for me is how far or close is real life?
 Of course every shot has been staged, I'm talking about the registered perception; how much truth has seeped in with the dust?

 With Bela Tarr, see, we know, reality is the canvas of place and history on which we draw cosmogonic abstractions with time as the brush.
-With Rossellini, it's the stage on which a play is enacted, often about the pursuit of a real fulfillment, the wandering to find a real self.
-Herzog is about this dissonance between staged and real, with jumps of madness that blur.
+With Rossellini, it's the stage on which a play is enacted, often about the pursuit of a real fulfillment, a real self.
+Herzog is about this dissonance between staged and real (so much more effectively than Godard), with jumps of madness that blur and edge to purity.